In an economy of distraction, your website is either a precision instrument or background noise. We build the former.

 Dynamic CMS platforms present a large attack surface.
 WordPress alone accounts for approximately 43% of all websites globally, making it one of the most targeted platforms for malware, brute-force attacks, and plugin vulnerabilities.

-A headless static site has no server-side application layer exposed to the public internet.
+A static site generated at build time has no public server-side application layer exposed to the public internet.
 No database to inject.
 No admin login page to brute-force.
 No plugins with unpatched security holes.
 Your content files sit in a version-controlled repository, and your live site is a collection of static files served from a globally distributed CDN.

 For Australian businesses operating under the Privacy Act 1988 and the Notifiable Data Breaches scheme, this reduction in attack surface is a meaningful risk mitigation strategy.